 Cooling Tower Preventive Maintenance Service

 Start-up and Preventative Maintenance Services to maximize the operating life of your evaporative cooling system, BMS Representative can provide start-up and preventive maintenance services which will reduce the potential for unplanned downtime due to equipment failure and keep it operating at peak efficiency.
-BMS Representative can provide you with services that are custom tailored to your equipment and operational requirements.
+BMS Representative can provide you with services that are custom-tailored to your equipment and operational requirements.

 The services required to maintain a piece of evaporative cooling equipment are primarily a function of the quality of the air and water in the locality of the installation:

-Air: The most harmful atmospheric conditions are those with unusual quantities of industrial smoke, chemical fumes, salt or heavy dust.
+Air: The most harmful atmospheric conditions are those with unusual quantities of industrial smoke, chemical fumes, salt, or heavy dust.
 Such airborne impurities are carried into the equipment and absorbed by the recirculating water to form a corrosive solution.

 Water: The most harmful conditions develop as water evaporates from the equipment, leaving behind the dissolved solids originally contained in the make-up water.
 These dissolved solids may be either alkaline or acidic and, as they are concentrated in the circulating water, can produce scaling or accelerate corrosion.

 The extent of impurities in the air and water determines the frequency of most maintenance services and also governs the extent of water treatment which can vary from a simple continuous bleed and biological control to a sophisticated treatment system.
-Refer to “Water Treatment” in the operation manual provided at the time of install.
+Refer to “Water Treatment” in the operation manual provided at the time of installation.

 The Maintenance Procedures in Cleaning your Cooling Tower